 "USC having to amend their policies and procedures is important.
 It says to me that their policies and procedures before were inadequate and irresponsible," said Elisabeth Treadway, who graduated from USC in 2001.

 On campus Wednesday, questions lingered on the efficiency of the university to implement the specifics of the latest policies in the settlement.
-There are currently three women gynecologists at the two USC student health centers.
+There are currently three, two full-time and one available by referral, women gynecologists at the two USC student health centers.
 Students expressed concerns about wait times for female patients seeking female doctors.
-The school has pledged to hire two new gynecologists but no hires have been announced.

 "It is so hard to get an appointment in the first place," said Jessica Faltinsky, a sophomore communications major.
 "I'd much more prefer to see a female, but there's just not enough resources."